Data Validation in Excel

 - Warning – It warns users that the invalid data is entered.
 However, a warning does not stop the user from entering the invalid data.
 It gives three options to the user – Yes, No and Cancel.

 - Information – It informs the user that the data entered is invalid.
 Like Warning, it does not stop the user from entering invalid data.
 It displays two options to the user – OK and Cancel.

 Example of Excel Data Validation (Number Validation)

-As shown in figure.
-1, -2.5 is marked red indicating an invalid data.
-A tooltip with message – ‘Enter number greater than zero’ is shown.
+As shown in the figure.
+1, -2.5 is marked red indicating invalid data.
+A tooltip with a message – ‘Enter number greater than zero’ is shown.
 A rule assigned to column.
 B is as follows.

 As shown in figure.
 2, the validation criteria entered is, the number “decimal” number should be greater than or equal to zero.
 Meaning, negative values are restricted.